rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 - client/server 2-tier
 More info in youtube video: Eric Evans talk at QCON 2009

-DDD Misconceptions
+DDD Misconceptions:
-Common misconception of DDD is:
-- building object model for the business domain and call it "domain model"
+- it is about building object model for the business domain and calling it "domain model"
-- consume the model in a multi-layer architecture (with app layer, domain layer, etc.)
+- consume the domain model in a multi-layer architecture (with app layer, domain layer, etc.)

 But in actual fact the most valuable part of DDD is the tools it provides to help us make sense of a domain.
 This enables you to **Design** the system, **Driven** by your knowledge of the **Domain**.